 FastX is software that brings the graphical interface from a Linux machine to your Windows, Macintosh, or Linux computer.
 It is currently installed in the labs and the 1245 and 3231 classrooms.
-Read the FastX documentation.
-To connect remotely from off campus to a Linux computer in Engineering you should download FastX1 (FastX2 will not work with the College of Engineering) from the ITS software download page.
+To connect remotely from off campus to a Linux computer in Engineering you should download FastX2 from the ITS software download page.

-Off-campus computers must first be authorized for the engineering network by connecting to our VPN using Network Connect.
+Off-campus computers must first be authorized for the engineering network by connecting to our VPN using Junos Pulse.
 After connecting to the VPN, continue to the desired Install section below.

 Windows or Macintosh

-To start a session, click on the green + in the upper left corner of the FastX screen.
+To start a session, click on the + in the upper right corner of the FastX screen and choose SSH.
 You will enter the session Name (your choice), the Host, the port, and User.
 The Host should be either the "login" server (login.engineering.uiowa.edu) or a specific Linux workstation, such as c-lnx000.engr.uiowa.edu.
 The "login" server has a pool of available resources and will connect you to the least busy candidate, this is usually your best choice.
 Use the specific named host if you need some particular resource.
 Port is 22.
-User is your engineering account; in the illustration the user account is bgreene.
+User is your Hawkid; in the illustration the user account is bgreene.
 Click Save if you want to use the same connection in the future.

-To start a FastX session, click a connection that you have created (per the steps above).
-Click Start a new session... to see the option to start GNOME, KDE, xterm. or New, as shown below.
+To start a FastX session, double click a connection that you have created (per the steps above).
+In the new window that opens up, click the + in the right corner to see the option to start GNOME, KDE, xterm, MATE, XFCE, IceWM.
+Choose KDE and click OK.

 Read the Usage Information on the Abaqus page if you are using FastX to run Abaqus.